 As \citet{Arro51a} and others have famously demonstrated, these notions of rationalizable choice can hardly be sustained in the context of \emph{social} choice.
 There are several impossibility results showing that even the weakest form of rationalizability is incompatible with mild conditions that are considered indispensable for collective decision-making \citep[for an overview of the extensive literature, see][]{Kell78a,Sen77a,Sen86a,Schw86a,CaKe02a}. \citet{Sen71a} has characterized rationalizable choice functions using two consistency conditions that relate choices from varying feasible sets to each other, namely conditions $\alpha$ and~$\gamma$ (aka contraction and expansion consistency). $\alpha$ demands that every chosen alternative remains chosen in every feasible subset in which it is contained, and~$\gamma$ requires that every alternative that is chosen from two feasible sets will also be chosen from the union of both sets.
 While $\alpha$ has been identified as the main culprit of the impossibility results in social choice \citep{Sen77a,Sen86a},~$\gamma$ and even strengthenings of~$\gamma$ such as $\beta$ and $\beta^+$ appear to be much less harmful.
 As a matter of fact, two majoritarian social choice functions---the top cycle and the uncovered set---are known to satisfy $\beta^+$ and~$\gamma$, respectively.

 The goal of this paper is to improve our understanding of choice functions that satisfy~$\gamma$ and its stronger siblings.
 For one, this opens an avenue for escaping from the notorious Arrovian impossibilities.
 Secondly,~$\gamma$ and related consistency conditions are natural and appealing in their own right.
-Only few social choice functions were known to satisfy~$\gamma$: variants of the top cycle and the uncovered set \citep[see, e.g.,][]{Bord83a}, and two recently proposed functions called split cycle \citep{HoPa20a} and two-stage majoritarian choice \citep{HoSp21a}.
-Our results illuminate the similarities of these functions and enable the definition of new functions that satisfy~$\gamma$.
+Only few social choice functions are known to satisfy~$\gamma$.
+Among them are variants of the \emph{top cycle} and the \emph{uncovered set} \citep[see, e.g.,][]{Bord83a}, and two recently proposed functions called \emph{split cycle} \citep{HoPa20a} and \emph{two-stage majoritarian choice} \citep{HoSp21a}.
+Our results illuminate the similarities of these functions and enable the definition of new rules that satisfy~$\gamma$.

-The key to our characterizations of choice functions that satisfy~$\gamma$ is a weakened notion of rationalizability, where the rationalizing relation may vary depending on the feasible set.
-Clearly, without further restrictions any choice function $C$ would be rationalizable in this relaxed setting by letting the rationalizing relation $R^A$ for feasible set $A$ be the relation in which each element of $C(A)$ is strictly preferred to each element of $A\setminus C(A)$.
+The key to get a grip on choice functions that satisfy~$\gamma$ is a weakened notion of rationalizability, where the rationalizing relation may vary depending on the feasible set.
+Clearly, without further restrictions, any choice function $C$ would be rationalizable in this relaxed setting by letting the rationalizing relation $R^A$ for feasible set $A$ be the relation in which each element of $C(A)$ is strictly preferred to each element of $A\setminus C(A)$.
 We therefore impose the following natural restriction on families of rationalizing relations: for two feasible sets $A,B$ with $B\subseteq A$ and two alternatives $x,y\in B$ with $x \PA y$, we demand that $x \PB y$.
 In other words, a strict preference between two alternatives is preserved when reducing the feasible set.
 Since rationalizing relations are complete, this is equivalent to demanding that $x \RB y$ implies $x\RA y$.
 We then say that a choice function $C$ is locally rationalizable if there is a family of acyclic and complete relations $(\RA)_A$ that rationalize $C$ in this sense.